talitasantos/cypress-javascript-api/README.md

 Create the .env file

 Before running the tests you need to create the `.env` file in the root of your project with the environment variables necessary for the tests.
-The two environment variables needed for testing are: TRELLO_TOKEN and TRELLO_API_KEY.
+The two environment variables needed for testing are: `TRELLO_TOKEN` and `TRELLO_API_KEY`.

 Run all tests:
 ```bash